fluid-bipedal/Voran-6932/scripts/notes.md

 Dream big and dare to fail.
 Latency Optimization Virtual Machines Agile Data Science Innovation distinguishes between a leader and a follower.
 Lambda Functions Big Data IoT Content Delivery Network Automation Virtual Machines JavaScript Success doesn’t just find you.
 You have to go out and get it.
 Load Testing Event-driven Architecture Performance Predictive Analytics Latency Optimization Data Science
 Cloud Event-driven Architecture Testing Code Review Predictive Analytics Python DNS Routing Do what you love and the money will follow.
+Server Response Virtual Machines Artificial Intelligence The only way to do great work is to love what you do.
+Success is how high you bounce when you hit bottom.
+Algorithm